FranzZemen/re-data-type/ts-src/wiki.md

 </tr>
 </table>

-It is possible to alter the inference order, which can be required when new Custom Data Types are added.
-In the absence of reordering, any Custom Data Types are appended to the inference order (and this is often exactly the desired behavior).
-In the Morse Data Type example referred to previously, however, one would normally want the Morse Data Type to be inferred prior to the Text Data Type.
+It is possible to alter the inference order, which can be required when new Custom ReDataType Types are added.
+In the absence of reordering, any Custom ReDataType Types are appended to the inference order (and this is often exactly the desired behavior).
+In the Morse ReDataType Type example referred to previously, however, one would normally want the Morse ReDataType Type to be inferred prior to the Text ReDataType Type.

 The inference order is controlled through options, either provided at re framework initialization, provided inline in the text format, or programmatically.

 =====
 The inference order is controlled in the global [Options](Options).
-Absence of an entry, the Standard Data Types will be inferred as above.
+Absence of an entry, the Standard ReDataType Types will be inferred as above.

 The allowed format with [Hints](Hints) for the Text Format is an alternative way to express a literal value provided the